Cruising for a Cause

 Our goal was to provide an opportunity for motorcycle enthusiasts or their friends on dialysis to attend our HIGH SEAS RALLIES.
 We want to give the patient a chance to travel, spend some valuable time socializing with a couple thousand new friends and hopefully having the time of their lives.
 The only medical treatment anyone currently can offer.

 Debbie searched and discovered there were a few medical companies that provided kidney dialysis aboard cruise ships.
-We quickly found that medical expenses whether at sea or land is costly, to the tune of $13,000.00.
+We quickly found that medical expenses whether at sea or land is costly, to the tune of $13,000.00 in 2003.
 That’s just for the doctors, nurses and machines.
 The treatments were $625.00 per person x 3 times a week.
 Our choice company was Dialysis at Sea.

 We announced our charity idea at our 1st Annual Hogs on the High Seas Rally in 2003.
 Response was overwhelming.
 805 rally participants contributed $8,270.00 to help meet the contracted price.
 That amount fell way short so Dean and Debbie covered the balance the first year.
 We quicly found out that most insurance companies will reimburse the dialysis patient after the cruise, but the patient has to pay the total cost of the treatments upfront.
 However, we were stunned to discover that uninsured military vets and Medicare patients didn’t qualify for re-imbursement through the Veterans Administration or Medicare for receiving the very same treatments they would receive at their home dialysis treatment centers.
 We couldn’t have that so beginning just our 2nd year we covered the whole tab.

 Want to help with Debbie’s Dialysis Fund Charity, just register for our rallies, and get a friend to register with you.
 Have the time of your life while making a dream come true for a dialysis patient.
 After our 10th Anniversary cruise we now have the funds to pay for both the dialysis patient and the caregiver portion of the dialysis patients cabin.
-That’s airfare, cabin, dialysis treatments and spending money.
+That’s round trip airfare, hotel the night before the cruise, cabin on ship, dialysis treatments and spending money.
 Making it a completely FREE vacation for these deserving patients AND there companions.